crexi-dev/rale-limiter/submission.md

 #### FluentApi Configuration
 ~~TBD~~ (will not be implemented at this time; please use json-based configuration)

-#### Discriminator Configuration
+#### Discriminator Overview & Configuration
 A discriminator is used for obtaining some information from the HttpContext.
-It can be a value from a querystring or a request header.
+It can be a value from a querystring, a request header, or anything you want it to be via use of a [custom discriminator](#extensibility-anchor-point).

 Discriminators return a tuple of (bool IsMatch, string MatchValue).
 If IsMatch is false, the rule using this discriminator will not be applicable for this request.

 Discriminators can apply to all values or only if they match a certain condition.
+In a more mature version of this library, RegEx-based matching would be supported.

 Example configurations: